leticiafossato/ironhack-projects/Week 2 - Shark Attacks/README.md

 ## Goal

-- Filter the dataset (source, site= http://www.sharkattackfile.net/whystudy.htm) to discover how many shark accidents was fatal, not fatal or unknown.
+- Filter the dataset to discover how many shark accidents was fatal, not fatal or unknown.</br>
+(Source of database, site= http://www.sharkattackfile.net/whystudy.htm)

 ### Motivation